 - Underinsured Motorist or Uninsured Motorist Bodily Injury coverage (held by the injured party).

-If there are no other insurance coverages to utilize, the injured will have to look into filing a lawsuit.
+If there are no other insurance coverages to utilize, the you will have to look into filing a lawsuit.

-In some circumstances, the injured party may need to file a lawsuit to recover from his or her injuries.
-There are several parties the injured could file a lawsuit against, but the success of each suit is dependent on the facts of the case.
+In some circumstances, you may need to file a lawsuit to recover compensation for your injuries.
+There are several parties you could potentially file a lawsuit against, but the success of each lawsuit is dependent on the facts of the case.

 Potential lawsuit defendants include: